franzbu/EnhancedSpaces.spoon/README.md

 echo -e "local EnhancedSpaces = hs.loadSpoon('EnhancedSpaces')\nEnhancedSpaces:new({\nmSpaces = { '1', '2', '3' }, -- default { '1', '2', '3' }\nstartmSpace = 'E', -- default 2\n})" >> ~/.hammerspoon/init.lua
 ```

-Reload Hammerspoon's configuration (menubar icon - 'Reload Config') and you're ready to go; it is normal that the start of EnhancedSpaces takes a couple of seconds.
+Reload Hammerspoon's configuration (menu bar icon - 'Reload Config') and you're ready to go; it is normal that the start of EnhancedSpaces takes a couple of seconds.
 All you will see for now is a new icon in your menu bar indicating your current mSpace, so let's find out what you can do with your new mSpaces.

 ## Menu
 EnhancedSpaces provides keyboard shortcuts for handling windows and mSpaces; however, sometimes it is convenient to do whatever you want to do by means of a menu -  even more so at the beginning when your muscle memory regarding the new hotkeys might not yet be at its peak.

 EnhancedSpaces' menu can be used to switch to another mSpace with or without moving a window along, to get a window from another mSpace, and to create references of windows, i.e., the already mentioned 'sticky windows', which means that the same window can be shown on more than one mSpace - more about references of windows in the section [Same Window on More Than One mSpace](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#same-window-on-more-than-one-mspace).

-Clicking EnhancedSpaces' icon in the menubar, a menu like this appears - the `2` on top of the screenshot represents the icon EnhancedSpaces shows on macOS' menubar; it indicates the current mSpace:
+Clicking EnhancedSpaces' icon in the menu bar, a menu like this appears - the `2` on top of the screenshot represents the icon EnhancedSpaces shows on macOS' menu bar; it indicates the current mSpace:

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu1.png' width='200'>